khaled-sliman/My-SQL-Practices/Covid_19 (SQL Data Exploration) Project/Readme.md

  8 - Calculate rolling people vaccinated.
  9 - Calulate percent of vaccinated people in previous query by using CTE to perform calculation on partition.

- Note : the data was Gathered from 'ourworldindata' website and that's the link : https://ourworldindata.org/covid-deaths.
+ Note : the data was Gathered from 'ourworldindata' website and that's the link : https://ourworldindata.org/covid-deaths
+         and the source of data is in the two excel files above.